-Floors should be protected unless it is planned to refinish them.
+Floors should be protected unless refinishing is planned.

-The preferred method is the application of builders floor paper – also called red rosin paper.
-The cost for a standard 3 ft x 100 ft roll is about $13.00.
-By taping the paper to the floor all the way around the edges you provide a surface that protects the floors and does not slip underfoot or snag on ladders.
-When overlapping the floor paper, spotting tape every few feet to the first layer on the floor is okay.
+The preferred method is the application of builders floor paper – the brown paper slightly heavier than red rosin paper is preferred.
+By taping the paper to the floor all the way around the edges you provide a surface that protects the floors and does not slip underfoot or snag on ladders as would painter’s drop clothes.
+When applying the first run of paper around the walls apply a few inches of tape every few feet to the the floor as this will then be overlapped by the second run.
+The edges are then fully taped so that they do not get torn.
+Tape next to walls to keep paper from moving and to assure that drips are caught.

 Preparing the surfaces: